nmalamug/REVENGETABLES/README.md

 "Add sound effects for specific activities in the game.
 [10%]"
 * 8/10 Completed
-* We have sound effects in the game for the major aspects of the the game.
+* We have sound effects in the game for the major aspects of the game.
 Improving the game experience may be accomplished by adding distinct, creature-specific audio for every monster-farmer interaction that occurs.

 ---